joseferben/joseferben.com/content/posts/how-google-search-is-making-me-a-better-programmer.md

 To put it in other words, I reduced my reliance on external information.
 External information outside of my own brain and external information outside of my own notes.

-A part of it is probably just me maturing as programmer, but not being able to use Google Search as my general purpose cheat sheet definitely changed my habits as a programmer.
+A part of it is perhaps just me maturing as programmer.
+However, not being able to use Google Search as my general purpose cheat sheet definitely changed my habits.

 ## How to Google {#how-to-google}